shawnferry/HOL7712-gitbook/setup/enable-puppet.md

 $$

 1. Change the config\/server property on puppet:agent to set the name of the puppet server.
-In this lab everyone should be able to use the server called 'puppet'.
-In your environment you would want to use the FQDN of your puppet master.
+In this lab, everyone should be able to use the server called 'puppet'.
+In your environment, you would want to use the FQDN of your puppet master.

   `svccfg -s puppet:agent setprop config/server=puppet`

   ![](/images/SETUP-010-svccfg-agent.png)

-## Refresh Master and Agent config
+## Refresh Master and Agent Configuration

 $$